cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 What about those functions that create some data, perform some more logic, then creates more data?
 How can we break those apart?
 Datomic to the rescue again.

-Let's say we have two functions that create a command result like above, and the second one needs to consider the results from the first one.
+Imagine two functions that create a command result like above, and the second one needs to consider the results from the first one.
 Datomic provides the `with` function for speculatively applying transaction data to a database without commiting it to the transaction log:

 ```clj